mobi/asentinel_orm/README.md

 # Example

 Please see [asentinel-orm-demo](https://github.com/jMediaConverter/asentinel-orm-demo) for a working example.
-All of the code snippets below are extracted from that project.
+Many of the code snippets below are extracted from that project.

 # Supported databases